sbrockma/std-format/README.md

 [c++20](https://en.cppreference.com/w/cpp/utility/format/spec) and
 [Python](https://docs.python.org/3/library/string.html#formatspec).

-### Design Note!
+### Note!
 Python and C++ has int and float types, JavaScript has only number.

     // By default format number as float.
     Fmt.format("{}", 5);          // "5.0"

-    // With integer type 'd' format number as integer.
+    // To format number as integer, use type 'd'.
     Fmt.format("{:d}", 5);        // "5"

 ## Library Bundle